 Visitors can smell the beer from 4th Street and try a pint (or a pitcher) at the Russian River Brewing Company.
 Hop over to Third Street Aleworks to sample the award-winning Blarney Sisters’ Dry Irish Stout.

 Unique and interesting retail shops are easy to find, especially on one of the city’s walking tours.
 Railroad Square has several antique, vintage, and secondhand shops for bargain hunters, while Montgomery Village to the east is great for contemporary, upscale shopping.

 Visit neighboring Courthouse Square for additional shops and a variety of restaurants.
 Bookworms will want to browse the extensive mystery selection at Copperfield’s, located in Montgomery Village, and the wide assortment of used books at Treehorn Books, back on 4th Street.

 Younger children may prefer a trip to Howarth Park, often referred to as the “jewel” of Santa Rosa.
 This wonderful park offers plenty of recreational activities or a chance to relax in this scenic community park.

 For a more exotic animal adventure, take the 12-mile drive to Safari West, also known as the Sonoma Serengeti.
-Visitors can experience an African safari much closer to home as they tour the park which mimics the animals’ natural habitat.
+Visitors can experience an African safari much closer to home as they tour the park, mimicking the animals’ natural habitat.

-While promoting conservation and environmental education, Safari West cares for the more than 800 animals including giraffes, zebra, lemurs, wildebeests and much more.
-Tours are offered year round, however, advanced reservations are required.
-Children must be at least three years old to tour Safari.
+While promoting conservation and environmental education, Safari West cares for more than 800 animals, including giraffes, zebra, lemurs, wildebeest, and much more.
+Tours are offered year-round.
+However, advanced reservations are required.
+Santa Rosa, California, is 55 miles from San Francisco.